danielegiardiello/Prediction_performance_survival/01_predsurv_minimal_RMD.md

 The coefficients of the models indicated that higher size, higher number of positive lymph nodes and higher grade is more associate with poorer prognosis.
-The association of the progesterone biomarker and the outcome is non-linear as investigated previously.
+The association of the progesterone marker and the outcome is non-linear as investigated previously.

 ## Goal 2 - Assessing performance in survival prediction models